 You can compete in events all over the country to stay motivated.

-Aerobics This is the definition of aerobic exercise and can be a fantastic workout as well as a great way to meet people too.
+This is the definition of aerobic exercise and can be a fantastic workout and a great way to meet people too.

 How much should I do?